Let's find a way to infuse your life with more intention...

 More About Me

 I received my Ph.D. in Counseling Psychology with an emphasis in human sexuality from the University of Kansas in 2007.
 Afterward I completed my internship at Dwight D. Eisenhower Veterans Administration Medical Center in Leavenworth, Kansas, where I worked with military veterans and their families.
 I am a Licensed Clinical Psychologist in the Commonwealth of Virginia.
+I am also PSYPACT Authorized - Authority to Practice Interjurisdictional Telepsychology (APIT), which means that I can see clients for therapy in several different states.

 I maintain a busy private practice for therapy in Blacksburg, Virginia, where I work with clients and couples regarding issues related to substance abuse, trauma, sexual identity, and other life concerns.